UniMath/agda-unimath/src/orthogonal-factorization-systems/functoriality-pullback-hom.lagda.md

       B' → Y' ---------> A' → Y'.
 ```

+This is the
+{{#concept "functorial action of pullback-homs on exponentiated cospan diagrams"}}.

 ### Functoriality of pullback-homs on pairs of morphisms of arrows

 There is a bifunctor mapping pairs of arrows to cospan diagrams of the form
 described above.
 This bifunctor is contravariant in the left argument and
 covariant in the right.
-I.e., a pair of morphisms of arrows `F : f' ⇒ f` and
+I.e., a pair of morphisms of arrows `f' ⇒ f` and
-`G : g ⇒ g'` gives a morphism of cospan diagrams
+`g ⇒ g'` gives a morphism of cospan diagrams

 ```text
             - ∘ f           g ∘ -